-8 Top Tips to Building the Perfect Prospect List
+8 Top Martech Tips to Building the Perfect B2B Prospect List for 2020

 We have provided a complete strategy to grow your prospect list and stand out from the crowd, so start knuckling down

 There are no two ways about it.
 You have to find new prospects if you want to start or stay in business.
-But with so many obstacles in your way, how can anyone even begin to get their business moving when you can't even get to first-base and have a conversation with a decision maker?
+But with so many obstacles in your way, how can you even begin to get your business moving when you can't even get to first-base and have a conversation with a decision maker?

-Trouble is, if everyone is attempting to do the same, your efforts appear as "noise".
-And, like the noise in social media (Facebook, Twitter & LinkedIn etc), you have to find a way of rising above it to get noticed.
+And the problem is, with everyone attempting to do the same, your efforts appear as "noise".
+And, like the noise on social media (Facebook, Twitter & LinkedIn etc), you have to find a way of rising above it to get noticed.
 Strangely enough, waving a flag in the middle of the street can be more effective!

 Even when you do obtain permission, you still need to ensure that your content is relevant.
-By obtaining permission, you stand more of a chance of ultimately selling your product or service to a prospect than any other approach.
+And by obtaining permission, you ultimately stand more of a chance of selling your product or service to a prospect than any other approach.

-Don't worry about the best way to approach this method.
+And don't worry about the best way to do this.
 Simply ask in plain English - and then automate the process.
 If you have the facility, activate the double opt-in option on your email registration software.
-Personally, I think that the GDPR is being implemented because too many people didn’t ask for permission.
+This will help with GDPR compliance.

 2. Next, acquire your database

 Buy a list from a reputable list broker like Dun & Bradstreet.
-The cost is about £100 per '000 and they have a minimum charge of about £300.
+The cost is about £100 per '000 and they have a minimum charge of about £300 (please do check the pricing).
 Basic information is standard, however, if you want the name of the managing director or any senior management, then the cost increases.
 It is possible to obtain lists from publishers, so, if your target market has a publication, it may be worthwhile speaking to the publishers to find out the cost.
 They normally have the relevant contact details.

 3. Clean up the list

-This will entail telephoning the company and confirming that you have the correct names and details.
-It is generally accepted that 30% of the names on databases are incorrect after six months of cleaning them up (because of people moving jobs etc). so, you need to make sure that your names are correct.
+This will entail telephoning the company and confirming that you have the correct names and details; and remember you are not trying to sell them anything at this stage!
+It is generally accepted that 30% of the names on a database will be incorrect six months after cleansing because of job changes etc so, you need to make sure that your names are correct.

-You could do this yourself or appoint a telemarketing company to clean the data up for you.
-I’d go with the latter as they normally have plenty of people who are happy to do this.
+You could do this yourself or appoint a telemarketing company to clean up the data for you.
+We would recommend the latter as they normally have plenty of people who are happy to do this.

-If you want to attract new business, what are you going to use as "bait".
-I like to fish, so bear with me on the analogy!
-What is it about you and your company that is attractive.
+If you want to attract new business, what are you going to use as "bait"?
+(Please forgive the fishing analogy!)
+What is it about you and your company that is attractive?
 Why should they consider you at all?

-To begin with, prepare a list of assets that you already have or need to create that you can give to your prospects over a period of time.
+To begin with, prepare a list of marketing assets you already have followed by a list of what you need to create.
+There needs to be a variety of marketing content as you will be sending this to your prospects over a period of time.
 These can include:

 - White Paper